josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 <code-example header="app/core/phone/phone.service.ts" path="upgrade-phonecat-2-hybrid/app/core/phone/phone.service.ts"></code-example>

-Notice that you're importing the `map` operator of the RxJS `Observable` separately.
+Notice that you are importing the `map` operator of the RxJS `Observable` separately.
 Do this for every RxJS operator.

 The new `Phone` service has the same features as the original, `ngResource`-based service.